Schools

 Phoenixville School District Now Charging Residents A Fee To Use High School Track

-The district has not said why they decided to monetize entry.
-It will only open for a narrow window of time each day.
+The district said the track will only open for a narrow window of time each day.

 PHOENIXVILLE, PA — Phoenixville residents must now pay a fee in order to use the public high school track, the Phoenixville Area School District announced this week.